Vyral/base-template/_drafts/we-are-heading-for-a-market-shift-soon.md

 {% include youtube.html %}

-Our market is shifting toward a buyer’s market?
+<center>Our market is shifting toward a buyer’s market?
 Why is that?
 How will that affect buyers and sellers?
-Here’s what you need to know.
+Here’s what you need to know.</center>

 **Hudson County is officially becoming a buyer’s market**.
 We’ve been in such a strong seller’s market for such a long time that it might seem crazy that a buyer could have any leverage in our market, but the reality is that they absolutely do.